-This colour scheme is particularly effective if you're working with a small hallway, as light shades will make a small space feel instantly larger and lighter.
-For more tips on designing a small hallway, have a read of our guide.
+This color scheme is particularly effective if you're working with a small hallway, as light shades will make a small space feel instantly larger and lighter.
+For more small hallway ideas, have a read of our guide.

 8. Warm up a grey scheme with accessories in wood

-While, for good reason, grey tends to be the go-to shade for many hallways, it has the potential to be a little lifeless if left un-styled.
+While, for good reason, grey hallway ideas tend to be the go to, this popular shade does have the potential to be a little lifeless if left un-styled.